Have you ever wondered how much do ferrets sleep?

 Where Do Ferrets Sleep In The Cage?

-The most popular option for sleeping in the cage is a ferret hammock.
+The most popular option for sleeping in a cage is a ferret hammock.
 You can hang a hammock inside the cage and your ferret will climb in it to sleep.
 Now, why do ferrets like hammocks?
 Probably because they are comfortable.

 There are numerous hammock designs and I recommend the closed ones because there is dark even during the day.
 As I have already mentioned, ferrets love to sleep in the dark and a closed hammock allows them just that.
 They can tuck in, be comfortable and be in the dark.